HTS Bioinf - Using the vcpipe staging environment

 in a screen session.
 Theexecutor

-is that process that will pick up and do new analyses -
+is the process that will pick up and run new analyses. -

 Start the